darkdukey/cocos-prebuilt-template/README.md

-# Cocos2d-x template projects for prebuilt lib
+# Cocos2d-x templates for prebuilt lib

 ## Intro
 This is a template project which you can use with prebuilt cocos2d-x libraries.

 It works with cocos2d-x repo and cocos2d-x 3.8

 ## Notice